DaymudeLab/assembly-theory-JOSS/paper.md

 - `gdb13_1201`: 1,201 small, organic molecular structures sampled from GDB-13, a database of enumerated chemical structures containing Carbon, Hydrogen, Nitrogen, Oxygen, Sulfur, and Chlorine that are constrained only by valence rules and quantum mechanics but may not be chemically stable or synthesizable [@Reymond2015-chemicalspace].
 Our sample includes all 201 molecules in GDB-13 with 4&ndash;5 heavy atoms and 200 randomly sampled molecules for each number of heavy atoms from 6&ndash;10.
 These molecules' MA range from 2&ndash;9.
-- `gdb17_800`: 800 organic molecular structures sampled from the larger GDB-17 database, which includes additional nuclei beyond GDB-13 such as the halogens Flourine and Iodine [@Reymond2015-chemicalspace].
+- `gdb17_800`: 800 organic molecular structures sampled from the larger GDB-17 database, which includes additional nuclei beyond GDB-13 such as the halogens Flourine and Iodine [@Ruddigkeit2019-enumeration].
 Compared to GDB-13, these molecules are typically larger and represent more structural diversity.
 Our sample includes 200 randomly sampled molecules for each number of heavy atoms from 14&ndash;17.
 These molecules' MA range from 5&ndash;15.
 - `checks`: 15 named molecules (e.g., anthracene, aspirin, caffeine, morphine) primarily used for rapid testing.
 These molecules' number of heavy atoms range from 5&ndash;28 and have MA from 3&ndash;18.
-- `coconut_220`: 220 natural products sampled from the COCONUT database [@Sorokina2021-coconutonline].
+- `coconut_220`: 220 natural products sampled from the COCONUT database [@Sorokina2021-coconutonline], accessed in late 2024, prior to COCONUT 2.0 [@Chandrasekhar2025-coconut].
 Natural products (or secondary metabolites) are a rich source of evolved chemical complexity, often exhibiting drug-like properties.
 Subsets of this database were used to benchmark recent algorithmic progress in [@Seet2024-rapidcomputation].
 Our sample includes 20 randomly sampled molecules for each number of heavy atoms from 15&ndash;25.